Mountain Creek Park

 A variety of habitats and wildlife can be found at Mountain Creek Park.
 Along the creek, mudflats can be seen when water is low.
 This provides habitats for shorebirds, wading birds, river otters, beavers, turtles and more.
 Visitors to the fishing pier are likely to see Ospreys diving into the water to catch fish.
 In the northern section of the park, old growth Beech, Hickory and Oak forest is home to chipmunks, American mink, turkey, whitetail deer, and various other mammals and birds.
 A variety of plant life can be found throughout the park.

-An 846-square-foot area inside the park office serves as a nature center with informational displays and exhibits, live reptiles, taxidermy animals, books and hands-on activities for kids to educate about local plants, insects and wildlife.
+An 846-square-foot area inside the park office serves as the Kitty Barnes Nature Center with informational displays and exhibits, live reptiles, taxidermy animals, books and hands-on activities for kids to educate about local plants, insects and wildlife.
 A nature-themed selfie mural is painted on a wall for photo opportunities for visitors.
+You will also find a Little Free Library and an American flag retirement drop box outside of the building.

 Please ask about ways you can volunteer to help maintain/improve our parks or sponsor a public event.